-You need this Black Eyed Peas Sweet Potato Salad recipe in your life.
-It’s Southern inspired, mildly sweet and loaded with fiber, this delicious dish is perfect to make for your next barbecue, pot luck or Sunday dinner.
+You need this Sweet Potato and Black Eyed Peas Salad recipe in your life!
+Mildly sweet and loaded with fiber, this delicious dish is perfect for your Juneteenth celebration.

-My Vidalia Onion Upside Down Cornbread recipe would be delicious with this salad.
+My Vidalia Onion Upside Down Cornbread recipe would be ABSOLUTELY DELICIOUS with this salad.

 - 1 pound of black eyed peas